Sintexer/learning-path/01 - AWS/AWS Storage/AWS Storage Services.md

 - In **object storage**, data is stored as objects in buckets.

 When configuring AWS resources, like [[EC2]] instance, you can set them up with [[AWS EFS]], [[AWS FSx]], [[AWS EBS]], and integrate it with [[AWS S3]].
 Options for a **EC2** storage are [[EC2 storage|explained here]].

+It is important to have a skill of [[AWS Storage Services - choosing right solution|choosing right storage service]] for your needs.